-- Materials, equipment, instruments, and any transport that is needed to take pupils from the school to an activity, (eg to the local swimming pool for swimming lessons). - Entry for a prescribed public examination where the pupil has been prepared for it at the school. - Examination re-sits if the pupil is being prepared for the re-sit at the school. - Education provided on residential visits but which takes place during school hours.
+- No requests for financial contributions as any part of the school's admissions process. - Transporting pupils of the school where: - o The local authority (LA) has a statutory obligation to provide transport. - o The LA or governing board has arranged for pupils to be educated on another site. - o The school's pupil needs to sit an examination on another site. - Entry for a prescribed public examination where the pupil has been prepared for it at the school. - Examination re-sits if the pupil is being prepared for the re-sit at the school. - Education provided on residential visits but which takes place during school hours.

-• Education provided outside school hours if it is:

-$\circ$ Part of the national curriculum.

-- Part of the syllabus for a prescribed public examination for which the school is preparing a pupil or part of religious education. - Instrumental or vocal tuition for pupils learning individually or in groups (except where this is provided at the request of a pupil's parent).
+- Education provided outside school hours if it is: - o Part of the national curriculum. - Part of the syllabus for a prescribed public examination for which the school is preparing a pupil or part of religious education. - Instrumental or vocal tuition for pupils learning individually or in groups (except where this is provided at the request of a pupil's parent).